LysTech/lys/README.md

 # Lys

 TODO:
+- most important one is to sit down with Anthony and/or Nyx and get input on this / maybe we can re-diagram things and have a second think now that lots of stuff is implemented -> there'll probably be some good refactors to do.
+I think the code is sufficiently modular that this shouldn't be too hard (??)
+- (lots of #TODO tags throughout the code, grep for them and fix)
 - go to processing/demo.py and check create_experiment -> still needs some work
 - from there: define a simple processing pipeline
 - coordinates.py, make adjBBX thing general